IPBES-Data/IPBES_TCA_Ch2_Vision/input/tca_corpus/search terms/actors.md

 "Headmistress" OR
 "Higher Education Institution" OR
 "IT Specialist" OR
-"lecturer" OR
+"Lecturer" OR
 "Librarian" OR
 "Principal" OR
 "Professor" OR
 "School" OR
 "School Board" OR
 "Student" OR
-"Teacher Union" OR
 "Teacher" OR
 "Teachers Association" OR
 "Technical Institute" OR
-"University" OR
-"instructor" OR
-"lecturers" OR
+"Instructor" OR
-"training institute"
+"Training institute"

 # Justice system